w3c/wai-website/pages/about/groups/apawg/contribute.md

 ---
 title: How to Contribute
-order: 6
-group: apawg
 permalink: /about/groups/apawg/contribute/
 ref: /about/groups/apawg/contribute/
 lang: en
 ---

 There are a number of ways non-participants in the APA WG can contribute to the work.
-If you wish to be an active contributer, however, you should [join the Working Group](https://www.w3.org/WAI/APA/participation).
+If you wish to be an active contributer, however, you should [join the Working Group](/about/groups/apawg/participate/).

 ## Public comments